-Fine particles in the size range of approximately 1-4 microns are principally responsible for the attenuation of visible light and the consequent loss of lake clarity.
-As particles in this size range settle slowly, their removal from the lake depends in large part on their aggregation into larger particles.
-The settling rate of a particle depends on the square of its diameter, so larger, aggregated particles will settle disproportionately faster.
+Fine particles in the size range of approximately 1-6 microns in the upper 50 meters are principally responsible for the attenuation of visible light and the consequent loss of lake clarity.
+These particles can be inorganic (clay and silt) or organic (phytoplankton).
+As particles in this size range settle slowly, their removal from the lake depends, in large part, on their aggregation into larger particles.
+The settling rate of a particle depends on the square of its diameter.
+Larger, aggregated particles will settle disproportionately faster.

-In 2017, a historically wet year, there was a large increase in fine particles delivered to Lake Tahoe from the streams in the watershed.
-This would account for the steep change in concentration evident between 2016 and 2017.
-What is harder to explain is the continued high average concentration since that time.
-The last two years, both of which were low precipitation years, displayed an increase in particle concentration beyond the 2017 level.
+2017 was an extremely wet year and there was a large increase in fine particles delivered to Lake Tahoe from the streams in the watershed.
+This would account for the step change in concentration evident between 2016 and 2017.
+The continued high average concentration since that time is difficult to explain.
+In 2020 and 2021, both of which were low precipitation years, displayed an increase in particle concentration beyond the 2017 level.